tthanh183/java-backend/java-core/_01_Basic/07_Method.md

 - return type: The type of value the method returns, which can be:
   - void: If there is no return value.
   - a type: If the method returns a primitive type, object, etc.
+  > [!NOTE]
-  > **Note:** This is a note message.- Method name: Should be a verb, noun, and follow camelCase rules.
+  > This is a note message.- Method name: Should be a verb, noun, and follow camelCase rules.
 - parameter list: Can have zero or more parameters.